akdenizcse/pl-evaluation-lisp1/template.md

 Lisp's development slowed somewhat in the 1990s, but it resumed after 2000.
 Most of the new events focused on Common Lisp, Scheme, Emacs Lisp, Clojure and Racket applications.
 The content of the new studies also included the development of portable libraries and applications.
 - Why was it invented

- In fact, Lisp was created as an easy mathematical representation for computer programs affected by the lamda notation of the Alonzo Church.
+ In fact, Lisp was created as an practical mathematical representation for computer programs affected by the lamda notation of the Alonzo Church.
 Then it started to be preferred for artificial intelligence research.
 - When/why shall we use it
 - How to setup an environment to use it in different platforms
 - Example codes

+(defun factorial (n)
+   (loop for i from 1 to n
+         for fac = 1 then (* fac i)
+         finally (return fac)))
 - Things that are specific to this language?